P-47: The Phantom Fighter: Development and release

 P-47: The Phantom Fighter's soundtrack was scored by then-NMK member Sizlla Okamura, best known for his work in Viewpoint by Aicom.
-In a 2017 interview with Red Bull Music Academy, Okamura recounted his experience during development as the project's composer, stating that the team wanted a game that celebrated the fight for freedoom instead of war.
+In a 2017 interview with Red Bull Music Academy, Okamura recounted his experience during development as the project's composer, stating that the team wanted a game that celebrated the fight for freedom instead of war.
 Okamura did not wanted the music to be about "the horrors of war", leaning towards the concept of freedom being happy and fun, stating that "it might not sound like good “battle music” at first listen, but that's why it ended up the way it is."
 Okamura first composed the music using a Yamaha MSX computer, which featured the same sound chip Jaleco used for their arcade releases, before being converted into a useful program for his work to be played back and implemented for sound.
 Okamura also stated that, depending on the designers, he would be instructed to compose the music in a certain manner or let him handle the music compositions by himself.
 When asked about hardware limitations during the composition of music for arcade titles at the time, Okamura stated that he had to figure out how to use and work with a limited soundscape, in addition of what could be fit within limitations at the time.

 P-47: The Phantom Fighter was first released in Japan in May 1988 and North America on August of the same year by Jaleco, as well as Europe by Electrocoin, running on the Mega System 1 board.
 The game was ported to various platforms including the PC-Engine (published by Aicom), Amiga, Amstrad CPC, Atari ST, Commodore 64 and MS-DOS.
 All home computer ports were developed by Source the Software House and published by Firebird Software in Europe under the title P47 Thunderbolt.
 A conversion for the Sega Mega Drive under the title The Freedom Star was in development but never released, though the Mega Drive version's soundtrack was later released as part of the SUPER Rom Cassette Disc In JALECO music album by City Connection's Clarice Disk label and has since been showcased in a playable state at a Japanese gaming event.
-It has received various re-releases on digital distribution platforms such as iOS by Dotemu, as well as the PlayStation Network and Nintendo eShop by Hamster Corporation as part of their Arcade Archives series.
-The arcade version is also included as part of the Jaleco Arcade 1 compilation for Evercade.
+It has received various re-releases on digital distribution platforms such as iOS by Dotemu, Antstream Arcade, and the Arcade Archives series for the PlayStation Network and Nintendo eShop by Hamster Corporation.
+The arcade version is also included as part of the Jaleco Arcade 1 compilation for the Evercade in 2022.